Air New Zealand has recently expanded its Portable Electronic Device (PED) policy for customers travelling on selected aircraft.

 - 2-pin European plugs

 - 2-pin or 3-pin USA plugs

-Please note that 3-pin British plugs require a travel adaptor unless being used on a 777-300 aircraft.
-Only a limited number of adapters are available onboard the aircraft so we suggest you carry one with you.
+Please note that 3-pin British plugs require a travel adaptor unless being used onboard B777-300 aircraft.
+Only a limited number of adapters are available onboard so please carry one with you.

-Some CPAP devices are approved for use on in-seat power.
-No other medical equipment is approved for connection to in-seat PC power due to in-seat-power supply not being guaranteed and it being dependant on a number of factors including other devices plugged into the shared power supply.
+Some Continuous Positive Airway Pressure (CPAP) devices are approved for use on in-seat power.
+No other medical equipment is approved for connection to in-seat PC power.

 Medical outlets are available on international flights for approved medical devices with prior notice.